-- G140L Grating with the 1280 Å Setting: The G140L/1280 Å setting has R ~ 1300 to 3500 (increasing approximately linearly with wavelength), with a wavelength range from less than 900 Å to 1165 Å (FUVB), with an effective area of 10 cm2 between 900 Å and 1050 Å, and increasing rapidly to greater than 1000 cm2 at 1150 Å. - G130M Grating with the 1055 Å, 1096 Å, and 1222 Å Settings: The G130M spectral resolution at the 1055 Å and 1096 Å central wavelength settings has been substantially increased above values offered during previous cycles; they now allow resolutions between 8000 and 10,000 at many wavelengths below 1150 Å. These settings cover the 900 Å to 1236 Å wavelength range with an effective area of approximately 20 cm2 between 900 Å and 1050 Å. The effective area increases steeply towards longer wavelengths, exceeding 1000 cm2 by 1150 Å. Users should note, however, that for these modes, the focus values have been set to optimize the resolution over a limited part of their wavelength range (see Figure 4.1).
+- G140L Grating with the 1280 Å Setting: The G140L/1280 Å setting has R \sim 1300 to 3500 (increasing approximately linearly with wavelength), with a wavelength range from less than 900 Å to 1165 Å (FUVB), with an effective area of 10 cm2 between 900 Å and 1050 Å, and increasing rapidly to greater than 1000 cm2 at 1150 Å. - G130M Grating with the 1055 Å, 1096 Å, and 1222 Å Settings: The G130M spectral resolution at the 1055 Å and 1096 Å central wavelength settings has been substantially increased above values offered during previous cycles; they now allow resolutions between 8000 and 10,000 at many wavelengths below 1150 Å. These settings cover the 900 Å to 1236 Å wavelength range with an effective area of approximately 20 cm2 between 900 Å and 1050 Å. The effective area increases steeply towards longer wavelengths, exceeding 1000 cm2 by 1150 Å. Users should note, however, that for these modes, the focus values have been set to optimize the resolution over a limited part of their wavelength range (see Figure 4.1).

 The resolution values quoted here are based on ray-trace models, so actual resolution may be slightly different.
 However, preliminary comparison with on-orbit test data appears consistent with the predictions of these models.
-At the 1055 Å setting, these ray-trace models predict that a resolution between 7000 and 8500 can be obtained on segment B of the COS FUV detector between 900 Å and 970 Å, while for the 1096 Å setting, resolutions between 7000 and 10,000 can be obtained between 940 Å and 1080 Å. These settings will complement the G130M 1222 Å central wavelength setting that was first offered in Cycle 20, which provides resolution of 10,000 to 13,000 between 1067 Å and 1172 Å. At longer wavelengths, the resolution offered by any of these settings will be inferior to that available with the original complement of G130M central wavelength settings (1291 Å, 1300 Å, 1309 Å, 1318 Å, and 1327 Å).
+At the 1055 Å setting, these ray-trace models predict that a resolution between 7000 and 8500 can be obtained on segment B of the COS FUV detector between 900 Å and 970 Å, while for the 1096 Å setting, resolutions between 7000 and 10,000 can be obtained between 940 Å and 1080 Å. These settings complement the G130M 1222 Å central wavelength setting that was first offered in Cycle 20, which provides resolution of 10,000 to 13,000 between 1067 Å and 1172 Å. At longer wavelengths, the resolution offered by any of these settings will be inferior to that available with the original complement of G130M central wavelength settings (1291 Å, 1300 Å, 1309 Å, 1318 Å, and 1327 Å).
 Some targets that are too bright to observe at longer wavelengths with the COS G130M grating may be observable on the B segment with the 1055 Å and 1096 Å settings by turning off the A segment which covers the longer wavelengths.
 However, in this case, there is no usable wavelength calibration lamp spectrum recorded, and the spectrum observed on the B segment cannot be automatically corrected for mechanism drift or zeropoint offsets.
 For such configurations, GO wavecals have to be inserted following specific rules described in the COS Instrument Handbook.

-Figure 4.1: Predicted Resolution as a Function of Wavelength for 1055 Å, 1096 Å, 1222 Å, and 1291 Å Central Wavelength Settings in Each COS FUV Segment
+Figure 4.1: Spectral Resolution at LP2 as a Function of Wavelength for the B segment of the COS/FUV Detector with the 1055, 1096, 1222, and 1291 Central Wavelength Settings.

-The predicted resolution as a function of wavelength for each segment of the COS FUV detector for 1055 Å, 1096 Å, 1222 Å, and 1291 Å central wavelength settings.
+The predicted resolution at LP2 as a function of wavelength for each segment of the COS FUV detector for 1055 Å, 1096 Å, 1222 Å, and 1291 Å central wavelength settings.
 These predictions are based on ray-trace models.
 Comparisons with on-orbit results less than 1140 Å are preliminary.
+The spectral resolution at LP4 is expected to be within 15% of the values shown here.
+For more detailed information about the spectral resolution at LP4 please see the COS Instrument Handbook.

-Near-ultraviolet Channel (NUV)
+4.4.2 Near-Ultraviolet Channel (NUV)